 But driving through the Alps is amazing!
-The freedom to go wherever we want, to stop wherever we want, to drive on those mountain roads, to go to small lakes and natural monuments is spectacular.
+The freedom to go wherever we want, stop wherever we want, drive on those mountain roads, and go to small lakes and natural monuments is spectacular.

-Public transport is very punctual, and it is usually necessary to buy tickets in advance, in machines or kiosks.
+Public transport is very punctual, and buying tickets in advance, in machines or kiosks, is usually necessary.
 As in Switzerland, train trips through the Alps are very popular because they are beautiful, but sometimes a little expensive.
 Buses are much cheaper, but the journey is not as exciting.